Get the Recipe

 From there, scatter the moistened crumbs in a 9-inch pie plate or quiche pan, and press into an even layer with a drinking glass, measuring cup, or some type of flat tool.
 Since there will be no baking to bind the crumbs together, it's important to really compress them to avoid, well, a crummy crust.

 Pop the crust in the fridge (if you like, it can be wrapped in plastic and held for a few days in advance), then start on the filling.
 Full disclosure: My recipe is embarrassingly simple.
-I beat up a pound of cream cheese with about five ounces of sugar, a squeeze of lemon juice, a drop of vanilla, and a pinch of kosher salt.
+I beat up a pound of cream cheese with about five ounces of sugar, a squeeze of lemon juice, a drop of vanilla, and a pinch of kosher salt in a stand mixer.
 Once everything's nice and creamy, I switch to a whisk attachment and whip in twelve ounces of cream.

 At first, the mixture will look runny and soft, but after a few minutes of aeration it will begin to thicken.